 The patterns he noticed would be all gathered into what became a manifesto and the foundation for the lean startup movement.

 This manifesto would be called Customer Development Manifesto, which moved along 17 principles.

 It started with a definition of a startup that moves along those lines:

 A Startup Is a Temporary Organization Designed to Search for A Repeatable and Scalable Business Model

 The interesting part of this definition is – I argue – the “search for” part.
-In fact, many companies in the past started from a prepackaged business model they could apply to their business to scale up.

 The Customer Development Manifesto moved around 17 principles:

 - There Are No Facts Inside Your Building, So Get Outside